Christine Baranski Teases More Sex And More Justin Bartha On ‘The Good Fight’

 Christine Baranski did, however, win one Emmy award in her career: for Cybill in 1995.
 On The Good Fight, which picks up one year after the events of The Good Wife‘s final episode, Baranski’s character, Diane Lockhart, loses all her savings after a major financial scam, forcing Diane and her goddaughter Maia Rindell (Rose Leslie) out of Lockhart & Lee.

-For those who loved The Good Wife, the spin-off series will be equally exciting.
+For those who loved The Good Wife, the spin off series will be equally exciting.
 And for those who liked The Good Wife but thought there were not enough sex scenes and vulgar language, The Good Fight takes its game to a higher level in terms of both.

 In her interview with People magazine ahead of The Good Fight‘s premiere party in New York City, Christine Baranski revisited her character’s history since the original show’s pilot.